jorgechen/git-good/README.md

 A squash merge combines all the changes you made to a feature branch into a single commit.
 This single commit then gets merged into your main branch.

 With squash merge, 1 PR === 1 commit in the main branch.
-For example, [this PR](https://github.com/arundo/git-conventions/pull/3) with 20+ commits, when squashed, became a [single clear commit](https://github.com/arundo/git-conventions/commits/develop).
+For example, [this PR](https://github.com/arundo/git-conventions/pull/3) with 20+ commits became a [single clear commit](https://github.com/arundo/git-conventions/commits/develop) when we used squash merge.

 Squash is minimalist and effective.